Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Approximation by the truncated domain

 Intuitively, consider, for example, $\mathrm{NaCl}$ solution in an unbounded container.
-Put a charged cell in it, a screening layer is formed immediately to neutralize the effective surface charge on the membrane, $\mathrm{Cl^-}$ and $\mathrm{Na^+}$ away from the membrane reach a dynamic equilibrium with concentration $\rho_{\infty}$.
+Put a charged object into it, a screening layer is gradually formed to neutralize the effective surface charge on the interface, $\mathrm{Cl^-}$ and $\mathrm{Na^+}$ away from the interface reach a dynamic equilibrium.
 Physically, there is a big reservoir with inexhaustible $\mathrm{Cl^-}$ and $\mathrm{Na^+}$.
-When one looks at a sphere $B_L=\{|x|<L\}$ large enough, in order to ensure the conservation of density and momentum, the influx of ions should be equivalent to the outflux of ions through $\partial B_L$ in the sense of charges and heat.
+When one looks at a ball $B_L=\{|\bm{x}|<L\}$ large enough, in order to ensure the conservation of density and momentum, the influx of ions should be equivalent to the outflux of ions through $\partial B_L$ in the sense of charges and heat.
 Although an ion would not change its direction at once when it crosses $\partial B_L$, there would be another ion from the reservoir which gets inside.
 Since we only care about the statistical behavior of $\mathrm{Cl^-}$ and $\mathrm{Na^+}$, we can simply bounce an ion back when it crosses $\partial B_L$ as if there was a virtual wall.
-This motivates us to consider an approximating problem in a truncated domain and impose a reflecting boundary condition in the artificial wall.
-See section \ref{sec: approx} for mathematical justification of introducing a truncated domain in PDE level for some cases.
+This motivates us to consider an approximate problem in a truncated domain and impose a reflecting BC in the artificial wall.
+See section \ref{sec: approx} for mathematical justification of introducing a truncated domain for the PB equation in symmetric cases.

-Let $B_L=\{|x|<L\}$ be a sufficiently large ball containing the cell $\mathcal{C}$ and $\Omega_L=B_L\backslash \bar{\mathcal{C}}$.
+Let $B_L=\{|\bm{x}|<L\}$ be a sufficiently large ball containing $\mathcal{C}$.Then the truncated domain is $\Omega_L=B_L\backslash \bar{\mathcal{C}}$, see Figure \ref{fig: illustr2}.
 As mentioned before, one can only simulate the motion of charged particles in the truncated domain $\Omega_L$.
-Besides the reflecting process on the inner boundary $\Gamma$, we also use a reflecting boundary condition for $\partial B_L$.
-Thus the approximating RSDE with artificial wall reads
+Besides the reflecting process on the inner boundary $\Gamma$, we also use a reflecting BC for $\partial B_L$.
+Thus the approximate RSDE with artificial wall reads